An engineer's guide to buying the "best" baby car seat in Singapore

 Infant car seats are typically outgrown sometime in your child's second year (12-24 months), but their age is not a relevant factor in knowing whether they have outgrown their seat.
 Check your manual, as seats vary, but the general rule for European infant seats is that they are outgrown when the child exceeds 13kg or when their head is no longer contained inside the shell of the car seat and is popping out like a lipstick - whichever happens first.
 So if your toddler carries their height in their legs, they'll likely get a lot more time out of their car seat than a toddler who carries their height in their torso.

-If you have a car...
+If you have a baby seat in your own car...

 Then, mate, the world is your oyster.
 Broadly speaking, you have two options: